Owls (former)

 (NCBI-index: 292571)

-The Burnet Companion (Euclidia glyphica) is a diurnal moth with a warm brown or grayish brown, often lilac-tinged forewing.
-This butterfly owes its English name to the fact that it is often found in the presence of burnets.
-A narrow dark band runs along the inner transverse line and a wide dark band runs along the outer transverse line.
-Sometimes these transverse bands are absent.
-In the zoom field, a large dark brown spot can be seen along the leading edge.
+The Burnet Companion (Euclidia glyphica) is a diurnal moth with a warm or greyish brown, often lilac-tinged forewing.
+This butterfly owes its English name to the fact that it is usually found in the presence of burnets.
+A narrow dark band runs along the inner transverse line, and a broad dark band runs along the outer transverse line.
+Sometimes, these transverse bands are absent.
+A large dark brown spot can be seen along the leading edge in the zoom field.
 When perching on a plant, the Burnet Companion often sits with its wings spread so that you can see the top of its hindwings.
 At the base, the hindwing is dark brown and more towards the outside orange-yellow with dark veins and a narrow dark transverse band.
-The underside of both the front and hind wings is orange-yellow with a dark brown pattern, which gives this moth a colorful impression in flight.
-The flight period is in two generations from mid-April to mid-August and the wingspan is 25-30mm.
+The underside of the front and hind wings is orange-yellow with a dark brown pattern, giving this moth a colourful impression in flight.
+The flight period is in two generations, from mid-April to mid-August, and the wingspan is 25-30mm.
 Host plant: Clover and Trefoil.
 Dutch name: Bruine daguil.
 Frisian name:

 Flying period: